Skip to content

 Go back

-Sometimes Claude gives me a plan that’s… fine.
+Sometimes Claude gives you a plan that’s… fine.
 Surface level.
-Missing the edge cases I know are going to bite me later.
-That’s when I discovered the magic words.
+Missing the edge cases you know are going to bite you later.
+There are two ways to fix that: the official way and the informal way.

 Table of contents